Skip to content

 NOTE:

-Role Mapping must be done at the section block level and will apply to all the forms the section block is imported into.
-It’s not possible to map roles to the fields contained in a section block in the form where it was imported.
+• Data Mapping must be done at the section block level and will apply to all the forms the section block is imported into.
+It’s not possible to map record types to the fields contained in a section block in the form where it was imported.

 2. Import a Section Block into a Form